UsmanMaqbool/usmanmaqbool.github.io/_posts/2021-05-06-usman-maqbool-bhutta-postdoc-cuhk-c3roboticslab.md

   - Work
 last_modified_at: 2021-05-27T08:03:30-05:00
 ---
+I'm very pleased to start work with Prof. Darwin Lau's group at The Chinese University of Hong Kong (#39 in QS Global World Rankings 2022), Hong Kong.

-I will be working to several ongoing projects such as AR/VR, Multi-agent robotics for agriculture, Painting / pre-surface inspection robotics for constructions here.
+I will be working to several ongoing projects such as AR/VR, Multi-agent robotics for agriculture, Painting / pre-surface inspection robotics for constructions at C3 Robotics Lab, Chinese University Robotics Institute (CURI), CUHK.

 <figure>